DevExpress-Examples/asp-net-web-forms-grid-command-buttons-with-tooltips/Readme.md

 **[[Run Online]](https://codecentral.devexpress.com/e2050/)**
 <!-- run online end -->

-Command buttons in [ASPxGridView](https://docs.devexpress.com/AspNet/DevExpress.Web.ASPxGridView) do not allow to specify tooltips for them.
+Command buttons in [ASPxGridView](https://docs.devexpress.com/AspNet/DevExpress.Web.ASPxGridView) do not support tooltips.
 This example demonstrates how to emulate command buttons or custom buttons with HTML element and provide tooltips for them (attribute `title`).

 ![](grid-custom-buttons-with-tooltip.png)